Larry Madowo: Journalism career

 In 2006, Madowo enrolled for a Communication degree at Daystar University in Nairobi.
 In 2007, Madowo interned for a vernacular radio station Bahasha FM reading news in English.
 Madowo eventually dropped out of college a year and a half down his degree to take up a job at Kenya Television Network (KTN), one of Africa's oldest private television networks.
-He became one of the household names in Kenya and after 3 years, he left KTN for NTV, where he was a business anchor and reporter.
+He became one of the household names in Kenya and after three years, he left KTN for NTV, where he was a business anchor and reporter.
 In May 2012, he joined the South African-based CNBC Africa as one of the main anchors of market day shows Open Exchange, Power Lunch and Closing Bell.
-His stay at CNBC Africa only lasted 8 months and in December 2012, he went back to NTV as the technology editor and news anchor.
+His stay at CNBC Africa only lasted eight months and in December 2012, he went back to NTV as the technology editor and news anchor.

 Madowo returned to college and graduated with a Bachelor of Arts in Communication degree from Daystar University in June 2014.

-During his second tenure at NTV Kenya, he hosted a number of girls on his show he also freelanced for various global news outlets including CNN International, France 24 English, the BBC, and Public Radio International.
+During his second tenure at NTV Kenya, he also freelanced for various global news outlets including CNN International, France 24 English, the BBC, and Public Radio International.
 When the Kenyan newspaper the Daily Nation declined to publish a column critical of the Kenyan government's shutdown of four major private TV stations in early 2018, the opinion piece was published on the CNN website.
 He terminated his column and became a Contributing Columnist for the Washington Post's Global Opinions page.

 On 11 April 2018, it was announced that Madowo was joining BBC News Africa as Business Editor.
 He led a team of business journalists based in Nairobi, London, Lagos, Dakar and Johannesburg.
 He has appeared across BBC World TV, BBC World Service Radio, BBC News channel in the UK, bbc.com and BBC Radio 4 as a reporter or commentator on African business.

 A radio documentary Madowo presented on the Chinese-built railway in Kenya won the Daily Journalism (Single Report) category at the 2019 Association of International Broadcasting Awards on 6 November 2019 in London.
-'Raha: The Joy of the Train' was part of a series produced by Peter Shevlin of British production company BlokMedia.
+Raha: The Joy of the Train was part of a series produced by Peter Shevlin of British production company BlokMedia.